People

 Dr. McArthur received his medical degree from Guys Hospital Medical School in London, UK.
 He then completed an internship and residency in internal medicine at Johns Hopkins Hospital and stayed with Johns Hopkins to complete a residency in neurology and achieve his master’s in public health.
 He is the Director of the Johns Hopkins Department of Neurology and holds the John W. Griffin Professorship in Neurology established in 2015 by Jeffrey and Harriet Legum.
 In April 2017 Dr. McArthur was elected to the Association of American Physicians.

-Dr. Marshall G. Hussain Shuler is an assistant professor of neuroscience at the Johns Hopkins University School of Medicine.
+Dr. Marshall G. Hussain Shuler is an associate professor of neuroscience at the Johns Hopkins University School of Medicine.
 His research examines the neural mechanisms of reward-dependent learning.

 He received a B.A. with distinction in neuroscience from the University of Virginia, where he was a Howard Hughes Undergraduate Research Apprentice.
 He completed his Ph.D. in Neurobiology at Duke University and received a National Research Service fellowship there.
 He joined the faculty of Johns Hopkins as an associate professor in 2008 after completing his post-doctoral research at MIT as a Howard Hughes fellow.